thschrapel/CppCoreGuidelines/CppCoreGuidelines.md

 Really, "all bets are off" if you get a data race.
 Actually, it can be worse still: by looking at the generated code you might be able to determine where the stray jump will go for a given value;
 this can be a security risk.

+##### Example, better
+A simple strategy to avoid such global races and to guarantee (at least) local code-correctness is:
+1) Make a local copy.
+2) Validate.
+3) Make further processing on the local only.
+That works, because every thread has it's own (functional) stack containing all (thread-)local variables.

+    unsigned val; //  global value
+    void f()
+    {
+        auto loc = val;
+        if (loc < 0 || loc > 4)
+            return;
+         // Now loc is always correct and no security risk anymore. switch (loc) {
+            case 0: // ...
+            case 1: // ...
+            case 2: // ...
+            case 3: // ...
+            case 4: // ...
+         }
+     }

 ##### Enforcement